-Recertification 3/4 Unit Prerequisite: Must be a paramedic currently certified in the ICEMA region.
+Recertification 34 Unit Prerequisite: Must be a paramedic currently certified in the ICEMA region.
 Courses must be taken in sequence.

-Laboratory: 6 hours per semester and
+Lecture: 6 hours per semester and Laboratory: 6 hours per semester and Clinic: 16 hours per semester

 Preparation for the practicing paramedic to take the written recertification exam and the skill tests.